SmileIsThinking/Raft-based-Replicated-Block-Store/README.md

 ## Test
+Note we have a function call to compare the log contents showing in terminals
 ### Case 1: follower crash
 #### Test1
 We manually crash a follower server after committing one writing.
 Perform a new writing and check if the states are up-to-date